Monitor and analyze virtual machine traffic with Flow Monitoring

 Troubleshoot dynamic routing protocols

-You can configure dynamic routing like OSPF, BGP and IS-IS on NSX edges, DLR and/or between other network components. if the routing is not working as expected between the 2 devices, then you can use below commands to debug and troubleshoot routing issues.
+You can configure dynamic routing like OSPF, BGP, and IS-IS on NSX edges, DLR, and/or between other network components.
+If the routing is not working as expected between the 2 devices, then you can use the commands below to debug and troubleshoot routing issues.

 Case 1: BGP is configured between DLR and NSX Edge